Status: Full-Time, Specific-Term through October 31, 2021

 Summary of Principal Responsibilities

-The Detention Attorney will be part of the Detention and Deportation Defense Initiative, a project that provides representation for immigrants who are detained by ICE at immigration facilities in New Jersey and facing removal hearings at either the Newark or Elizabeth Immigration Courts.
-The Detention Attorney is responsible for direct legal representation of immigrant detainees in removal proceedings.
+The Senior Detention Attorney will be part of the Detention and Deportation Defense Initiative, a project that provides representation for immigrants who are detained by ICE at immigration facilities in New Jersey and facing removal hearings at either the Newark or Elizabeth Immigration Courts.
+The Senior Detention Attorney is responsible for: direct legal representation; mentoring detention attorneys and staff; and participation in statewide and nationwide detention-related advocacy activities.

-ESSENTIAL FUNCTIONS/RESPONSIBILITIES: The key responsibilities of the Detention Attorney include the following:
+Essential Functions/Responsibilities: The key responsibilities of the Senior Detention Attorney include the following:

 - Participate in meetings with Department of Homeland Security representatives, jail staff and service providers on detention issues.